cjheath/adl/docs/README.md

 including variables and assignments.

 When an object is extended from outside its natural parent-child context, these extensions are **contextual**.
+Normally, an object's Aspect is the same as its Parent, but in the case of a contextual extension the Aspect differs and the object is only visible when the relevent aspect is activated (included in the view).

-Contextual extensions (sometimes called Aspects or views) are only visible when the relevent context is activated.
-For example, a new context object called "German" may apply extensions (including overriding variable assignments) to a whole hierarchy of existing objects, so that when that hierarchy is queried, the contextual extensions and modifications override the default view.
+For example, a new context object called "German" may modify a whole hierarchy of existing objects (including overriding assignments), so that when that hierarchy is queried, the contextual extensions and modifications override the default view.